Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-It now follows from Lemma~\ref{lemma:oderep} that in order to study the convergence properties of the recursions~\eqref{delayrecur}, it suffices to analyze the detrministic ode~\eqref{delayode}.
+It now follows from Lemma~\ref{lemma:oderep} that in order to study the convergence properties of the recursions~\eqref{delayrecur}-\eqref{delayrecur1}, it suffices to analyze the detrministic ode~\eqref{delayode}.

-We identify the above ode as the replicator equation~\cite{weibull1995evolutionary}, which has been utilized in evolutionary game theory.
-Next, we will make some assumptions regarding the replicator ode~\eqref{delayode}, and show that the trajectory of the ode has the desired properties under these assumptions.
+Next, we will make some assumptions regarding the replicator ode~\eqref{delayode}, and show that the trajectory of the ode has the desired convergence properties under these assumptions.
 Let $\left<\cdot,\cdot\right>$ denote the dot product of two vectors. \begin{definition} The ode~\eqref{delayode} satisfies the monotonicity condition~\cite{smithbook} if